Deputy shot in head by man accused of shooting cat in Highland County, officials say

-HIGHLANDS COUNTY, Fla. - A Highlands County deputy is in critical condition after he was shot as he responded to a call, authorities said.
+HIGHLANDS COUNTY, Fla. - A Highlands County deputy is has died after he was shot as he responded to a call, authorities said.

 Deputy William Gentry responded to a call Sunday about a neighbor possibly shooting a cat in a Lake Placid community on Baltimore Way.